lloydshinee/php-inventory-system/README.md

     *   Open the XAMPP Control Panel.
     *   Start the "Apache" and "MySQL" modules.

-4.  **Create the Database and Table:**
+4.  **Create the Database and Tables:**
     *   Open your web browser and go to `http://localhost/phpmyadmin/`.
     *   Create a new database.
 You can name it anything you like, for example, `your_name_db`.
 Remember this name as you will need to update `database.php` with it.
-    *   Select the `lastname_db` database and go to the "SQL" tab.
-    *   Run the following SQL query to create the `products` table:

-        ```sql
-        CREATE TABLE products (
-            id INT(6) UNSIGNED AUTO_INCREMENT PRIMARY KEY,
-            name VARCHAR(255) NOT NULL,
-            price DECIMAL(10, 2) NOT NULL,
-            quantity INT(10) NOT NULL,
-            reg_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
-        );
-        ```
+    *   Inside your new database, you will need to create the following tables: `categories`, `products`, `customers`, `orders`, and `order_items`.
+    *   You will need to define the columns for each table and set up the relationships between them using foreign keys.

 5.  **View the Project:**
     *   Open your web browser and navigate to `http://localhost/semblante_site/` (or the name you gave your project folder).
     *   You should see the project running, but with "0 results" since the database is empty.

-## Your Task: Implement Full CRUD Functionality
+## Your Task: Implement Full CRUD Functionality and Joins

-Your main task is to implement the Create, Update, and Delete functionalities.
+Your main task is to implement the Create, Update, and Delete functionalities for the new tables and use `JOIN` clauses to display related data.

-### 1. Create: Add New Products
+### 1. Manage Categories and Products (CRUD)

+*   **Create:**
-*   Create a new PHP file (e.g., `create.php`) with an HTML form to add a new product.
-The form should have fields for `name`, `price`, and `quantity`.
+    *   Create a form to add new categories.
-*   The form should submit the data to a PHP script that inserts the new product into the `products` table.
-*   Add a link or button on the `index.php` page to navigate to the "Add Product" page.
+    *   Create a form to add new products, including a dropdown to select the product's category.

-### 2. Update: Edit Existing Products
+*   **Read:**

-*   On the `index.php` page, add an "Edit" button next to each product.
+    *   On the `index.php` page, modify the query to use a `JOIN` to display the category name next to each product.
-*   This button should link to a new PHP file (e.g., `edit.php`) and pass the `id` of the product to be edited (e.g., `edit.php?id=1`).
-*   The `edit.php` page should:
-    *   Fetch the product's current data from the database.
+*   **Update:**
+    *   Create a form to edit existing products, including their category.
+*   **Delete:**
+    *   Implement functionality to delete products.

+### 2. Manage Customers and Orders

+*   **Create:**
-    *   Display a form pre-filled with the product's information.
+    *   Create a form to add new customers.
-    *   Allow the user to modify the data and submit the form.
-*   The form submission should update the product's record in the database.

-### 3. Delete: Remove Products

-*   On the `index.php` page, add a "Delete" button next to each product.
-*   This button should trigger a PHP script that deletes the corresponding product from the database.
-You can pass the product `id` to a `delete.php` script (e.g., `delete.php?id=1`).
-*   **Important:** For a better user experience, you can use JavaScript to show a confirmation dialog before deleting a product.
+    *   Create a simple interface to create a new order for a customer, allowing them to select one or more products.
+This will involve inserting records into the `orders` and `order_items` tables.
+*   **Read:**
+    *   Create a page to display a list of all orders.
+    *   For each order, display the customer's name and the total number of items.
+Use a `JOIN` to get the customer's name.
+    *   Create a page to view the details of a single order, listing all the products in that order, their quantities, and prices.
+This will require `JOIN` operations across `orders`, `order_items`, and `products`.

 ## File Structure

 *   `index.php`: The main page that displays the list of products (Read).
 *   `database.php`: Handles the connection to the MySQL database.
 *   `style.css`: Contains the CSS styles for the project.
-*   `create.php` (You need to create this)
-*   `edit.php` (You need to create this)
-*   `delete.php` (You need to create this)
+*   You will need to create new files for the additional CRUD functionalities (e.g., `add_product.php`, `edit_product.php`, `manage_categories.php`, `view_orders.php`, etc.).

 Good luck!